rakeshch/Behavioral-Cloning/README.md

 I worked with data generators to help preprocess large amounts of data.
 This really helped me saved lot of time testing on large data set.

-Here is the visualization of the loss:
+Below image is the visualization of training and validation loss for each epoch

 ![Screenshot](./examples/losschart.PNG)